opensearch-project/project-website/_posts/2025-10-24-Making-Search-Smarter-System-Generated-Search-Pipelines.markdown

 ### Without system-generated search processors

 If you don't use system-generated processors, you have to manually configure search pipelines to enable MMR or similar post-processing features.
-This required creating a custom search pipeline, registering it, and either setting it as the default pipeline for an index or specifying it in each search request as follows:
+This requires creating a custom search pipeline, registering it, and either setting it as the default pipeline for an index or specifying it in each search request as follows:

 ```json
 PUT /_search/pipeline/my_pipeline